By Baker/Chef Adam “The Bearded Baker” Majewski.

 To start, what first got myself interested in cooking was generally first eating, second control of what I got to eat, though limited as a nine-year-old to what was in the refrigerator, and being nine and not having a job to buy my own food.
 But by cooking my own meals and some of the family meals, I had a lot more control as a child of what I ate on a day to day bases.
 Over time, as my skills developed and I was able to start purchasing most of my own ingredients to try new foods and cooking techniques, what kept me interested was the ability to always have something to learn and always having knowledge out there to expand my skills and test my own personal ability.

 What also helps me continue cooking as a career choice, no matter how boring it can get, is the knowledge that I will in some form or another, always have a job, so job security is a bit of a bonus as a chef.

 Though I have made a career of cooking, it is not the intended goal of most in their adventures in learning to cook.
 What I would also like to first say is that no matter what you choose to do in your life as a career, I feriecely erge you to learn about food and how it relates to your career choice.
 Why do I erge, well, because knowing how a topic relates to an individeals choices in life, makes them more susceptible to becoming interested in a topic on a personal level and want to learn more.
-It also keeps their interest going, when access to needed education on such a subject matter is continually open to all, and visible to them whether at home or in public settings.
+It also keeps people interest going, when access to needed education on such a subject matter is continually open to all, and visible to them whether at home or in public settings.